 Service Area: Laclede County: Conway, Dove, Eldridge, Lebanon, Phillipsburg, Richland, Stoutland

-Mission: St. Louis hosts 25 AmeriCorps Members who serve in the following capacities in Beyond School including: 1.
-Directly serve youth in partner schools: St. Louis Language Immersion School (SLLIS) and Lafayette Preparatory Academy (LPA) and 2.
-Strengthening relationships with student families and community partners.
-The AmeriCorps Members are responsible for improving the academic performance in literacy and/or math of 115 economically disadvantaged 3rd-8th graders.
-In addition, the AmeriCorps Members leverage an additional 150 volunteers who are engaged in academic mentoring services.
+Mission: St. Louis hosts 35 AmeriCorps Members who serve in the following capacities in Beyond School including: 1.
+Directly serve youth in partner schools and 2.
+Strengthening relationships with student families and community partners in St. Louis Language Immersion School (SLLIS), Lafayette Preparatory Academy (LPA), KIPP Triumph Academy (KIPP-T), KIPP Inspire Academy (KIPP-I), and Kairos Academies.
+The AmeriCorps Members are responsible for improving the academic performance in literacy and/or math of 178 economically disadvantaged K-8th graders.
+In addition, the AmeriCorps Members leverage an additional 200 volunteers who are engaged in academic mentoring services.

 Service Area: St. Louis

 The Missouri College Advising Corps hosts 48 AmeriCorps members who provide college and career advisement services to low-income, underrepresented students in 48 partner high schools within 32 school districts across Missouri.
 The AmeriCorps members are responsible for providing individualized college advisement to high school seniors with the ultimate goal of increasing college-going rates in partner schools compared to a three-year average baseline.
 In addition, the AmeriCorps members leverage 240 volunteers who engage in activities that foster a college-going culture within partner high schools.

 Service Area: Butler, Cape Girardeau, Cass, Clay, Dent, Dunklin, Franklin, Greene, Howell, Jackson, Laclede, New Madrid, Phelps, St. Louis, Scott, Washington, and Webster Counties